IKMLab/arct/README.md

 mean and max scores for each dataset at the end of the experiment.

 Note: in this repository we supply the pre-trained encoders for 512, and 640 encoder sizes.
 Those were the critical experiments.
+The 100 and 200 size encoders are also there, but the 1024 and 2048 are too big for GitHub.

 | experiment_name   | model   | transfer   |   encoder_size |   train_acc |   tune_acc |   test_acc |
 |:------------------|:--------|:-----------|---------------:|------------:|-----------:|-----------:|